PISA Testing in St. Aloysius Secondary School, Cork

 How are results used?

-Following the Main Study in March and April 2018, the OECD will publish international results in December 2019.
-The ERC will publish national results in December 2019 also, with further thematic reporting planned for 2020.
-Each school will receive a report on its results, compared to the national average, along with a summary report of the national results for Ireland, after the official report is launched.
+Following the Main Study in March and April 2018, the OECD published international results in December 2019.
+The ERC published national results in December 2019 also, with further thematic reporting in 2020.

 Where can I find out more on PISA?

 More information, such as the list of countries participating in PISA, the individuals on the PISA National Advisory Committee, information materials and national reports, is available on our national PISA website www.erc.ie/pisa.
-The results for the latest cycle of the Main Study (2015) were released on 6th December 2016.
-Information on national and international results and reports is available on the international PISA website www.oecd.org/pisa/.
-Key findings from the PISA 2015 Main Study for Ireland are available here – http://www.oecd.org/ireland/pisa-2015-ireland.htm.
-This OECD tool provides information on Ireland’s performance relative to the OECD average and to other participating countries.
+Overall results from the study can be found at http://www.erc.ie/2019/12/03/pisa-2018-national-report-for-ireland-published/